DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 {:toc}

 # Day 1
 The first day started with a light Parisian breakfast of croissants and coffee and the whole auditorium was quickly filled up to the capacity.
-From the Keynote presentation I learned that this time the conference was fully booked with 250 participants coming to visit from all over the world.
+From the Keynote presentation, I learned that this time the conference was fully booked with 250 participants coming to visit from all over the world.

 The presentations list and conference schedule was announced in Keynote, and it felt like a lot of presentations to see, and what's more, there'll be 2 hours to attend a workshop - one of the classrooms.
-The conference had official app with agenda and information about speakers, free Wi-Fi and lots of good content.
+The conference had an official app with agenda and information about speakers, free Wi-Fi and lots of good content.
 Check it out.

 ![Paris](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9471.JPG "Paris"){:height="480px" width="480px"}